ggez/ggez/docs/FAQ.md

  I know of no good ui options thus far besides "implement it yourself" or "write a backend for Conrod or something so it can draw using ggez".

 Contributions are welcome!

+# Trying to build something gives me "library not found for -lSDL2"

+You don't have the SDL2 development libraries installed.
+See [build docs](https://github.com/ggez/ggez/blob/master/docs/BuildingForEveryPlatform.md) for how to install them for your platform.